knutvalen/Shoe-Store/README.md

 ## Getting Started

-Open the starter project in the latest stable version of Android Studio.
+1. Open the starter project in the latest stable version of Android Studio.

-Open the starter project in Android Studio

-##Steps

-1. Open the starter project in Android Studio

 2. Add the navigation libraries to the app build.gradle file